hseritt/django-registration/README.md

 ]
 ```

-Run migrations to your database:
+Run migrations to your database.
+This will install the registration_userprofile table to your database:

 ```
 # ./manage.py migrate